Featured Webinar: MISRA C++ 2023: Everything You Need to Know | Watch Now

 To make this easier, Parasoft’s DTP reporting hub includes a compliance status dashboard.

 The goal of qualifying tools is to certify that they are valid for the use intended.
 It includes proof of how the team came to qualify them and the rationale behind it.
-Parasoft C/C++test and our reporting tool, Parasoft DTP have been TÜV SÜD certified for use on safety-critical applications, and a tool qualification kit exists for some of the strictest process standards like DO-178B/C and what they require.
+Parasoft’s C/C++test and DTP have been TÜV SÜD certified for use on safety-critical applications.
+A tool qualification kit exists for some of the strictest process standards and their requirements like DO-178C.

 The MISRA standard also stresses competency, expertise, and training of staff as key factors for evaluating product readiness.
 This includes recognizing the risks of violations, and properly configuring and using development tools and static analysis.

 It’s important to support MISRA compliance throughout the software development lifecycle.
 Reaching compliance with MISRA is easier with Parasoft’s comprehensive solution.
 With ongoing enforcement, traceability, and automating documentation, teams can save time, resources, and alleviate frustrations that come with adhering to this guideline.